Barrens Topminnow Project

-A total of 949 BTMs, grown-out at Dale Hollow NFH,were stocked at three sites in Coffee and Franklin Counties, Tennessee in FY 2010.
-All of the sites are located on private land in the Elk River drainage.
-The hatchery switched its BTM production focus from the Caney Fork River drainage (Type Locale Population) to the Elk River drainage (Pond Spring Population) in FY 2005.
-Most of the Caney Fork sites have large populations of Western mosquitofish (Gambusia affinis), a factor which seems to preclude recruitment of young-of-the-year BTMs.
-There seems to be less of a problem with Gambusia at the Elk River sites.
+Sixty-nine Barrens topminnows, grown-out at Dale Hollow NFH,were stocked at a site located on private land in Warren County, Tennessee in FY 2016.
 The reintroduction effort is closely linked to the Service’s Partners for Fish and Wildlife Program (Program).
-The Program works with private landowners to restore historic habitat types which benefit native fishes and wildlife.
+The Program works with private landowners to restore historic habitat types which benefit native fish and wildlife.
 Fish cannot be reintroduced if suitable habitat does not exist.
 Every lot of BTMs is screened for disease by the Warm Springs Fish Health Center, Warm Springs, Georgia, prior to transfer between facilities and prior to reintroduction into the wild.

-The Barrens Plateau has experienced severe drought conditions in recent years.
+Plateau has experienced severe drought conditions in recent years.
 There have been

-became necessary to remove adults and juveniles in August 2008
+several instances where it became necessary to remove adults and juveniles for